Supporting First Responder Mental Health in Rural Alberta

 The program is being made available free of charge to fire and rescue first responders who work in fire stations registered in rural and remote municipalities across Alberta.

-Pilot program sessions take place this June, with programs running throughout 2022 and the first quarter of 2023.
+Programs are running throughout 2022 and in the first quarter of 2023.